 Beautiful grey bark, white flowers in the late spring and red berries in the fall and winter.

-I transplanted 6 small hydrangeas from around the yard to go under the Hawthorn tree.
 Hydrangeas are my absolute favorite shrub and I wanted to mimic the hydrangeas on the other side of the front walkway.

 They haven’t started blooming just yet but they should sometime in the next few weeks.

-We added 6 dwarf Buford hollies in the front of the bed to add some evergreen color to the front.
 I really like the shiny glossy look of the their leaves and they also have pretty white flowers as well as red berries so they compliment the house and the tree we chose very well.

 We dug out and moved the boxwoods closer to the house under the kitchen windows where there was plenty of room for them to grow and they would add some green color year round.
-I also dug out the 2 Annabelle hydrangeas from the front bed and moved them in place of barberry bushes against the house.

 I wanted to place the hydrangeas under the windows so I could appreciate their blooms from inside as well as outside.

-This type of hydrangea also tends to get a little droopy in the hot sun so I think moving it closer to the house were it will get more shade and water from the downspouts will make it a little happier:).
+This type of hydrangea also tends to get a little droopy in the hot sun so I think moving it closer to the house were it will get more shade and water from the downspouts will make it a little happier.

 We added 2 more evergreens against the house a waxleaf privet, and an Autumn Moon Camellia in between the windows at the front of the house to continue to break up the siding.
-At 8 feet tall by 4 feet wide these shrubs should fill in the blank spaces perfectly.
-They look so pretty next to a rhododendron that was here when we moved in.
-It has such pretty pink blooms.

-Lastly I moved our 2 cedar flower planters down to the driveway, flanking the front entry stairs.
-I planted 2 red rose bushes in the planters to add more color and interest to the driveway.
+I planted 2 red rose bushes in the planters to add more color and interest to the driveway & stairs.

 They also smell pretty good too!